 C. truncicola - found on hardwood!

-C. phyllophila (cerussata) - medium (<10cm), chalky, possible spicy odor and slightly coloured spores.
+C. phyllophila (cerussata, dilatata) - medium (<10cm), chalky, possible spicy odor and slightly coloured spores.
 See also Lepista densifolia.
+This is what Clitocybe dilatata was supposed to be referring to.

 C. idahoensis - name given to those with a fleeting anise odor.

-C. sclerotoidea - <5cm yet stocky chalky white parasite on a white mass of Helvella vespertina.
+Atractosporocybe sclerotoidea - (needs to be renamed from Clitocybe) - <5cm yet stocky chalky greyish white parasite on a white sclerotium mass of Helvella vespertina.
 May have notched gills.

 Other whitish Clitocybes to keep an eye out for that are not usually chalky: